Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 ## About the authors
 <a name="xlAboutAuthors"> </a>

 Charles Williams founded Decision Models in 1996 to provide advanced consultancy, decision support solutions, and tools that are based on Microsoft Excel and relational databases.
-Charles is the author of FastExcel, the widely used Excel performance profiler and performance tool set, and co-author of Name Manager, the popular utility for managing defined names.
+Charles is the author of *FastExcel*, the widely used Excel performance profiler and performance tool set, and co-author of *Name Manager*, the popular utility for managing defined names.
 For more information about Excel calculation performance and methods, memory usage, and VBA user-defined functions, visit the  [Decision Models](http://www.decisionmodels.com/) website.

 This technical article was produced in partnership with [A23 Consulting](http://www.a23consulting.com/).

-Allison Bokone, Microsoft Corporation, is a programming writer in the Office team.
+Allison Bokone, Microsoft Corporation, is a programming writer on the Office team.

-Chad Rothschiller, Microsoft Corporation, is a program manager in the Office team.
+Chad Rothschiller, Microsoft Corporation, is a program manager on the Office team.

 ## Additional resources
 <a name="office2007excelperf_AdditionalResources"> </a>